A Deep Learning-Based Unified Framework for Red Lesions Detection on Retinal Fundus Images: Proposed method

 Unlike MAs and small red lesions, HMs and large red lesions have different properties such as shapes and sizes, as shown in Figure \ref{fig:findings}(red boxes).
 If the same method, which is used to create candidates of MAs, is employed to extract candidates of large red lesions, then blood vessels are extracted as candidates.
 Also, the method becomes very slow because of the morphological closing operation, which involves line structuring elements of very large length.
 Large red lesions appear as dark regions in the green component of a patch, and they can be extracted by segmentation using thresholding.
 However, this approach extracts large red lesions and dark regions such as blood vessels, which cause a large number of false positives.
 The solution to this issue is to remove blood vessels.
 After removing blood vessels, the remaining dark regions correspond to either red lesions or disentangled vessel segments or fovea.
 To remove blood vessels, first, we segment blood vessels then remove them from the patch.

 In general, removing retinal blood vessels is a frequently applied step in detecting pathologies on fundus images.
 However, it is not a straightforward operation due to their low contrast, variations in their morphology against the noisy background, and the presence of pathologies like MAs and HMs \cite{lam2008novel}.
 Several vessels segmentation techniques have been proposed \cite{maji2015deep,liskowski2016segmenting,maninis2016deep}. \citet{jiang2019automatic} segmented the blood vessels using a fully convolutional network (FCN) \cite{long2015fully}.
 We adopt this method employed with FCN-8.
 However, unlike \citet{jiang2019automatic}; we use the pre-trained VGG-16 model with three channels instead of a single channel to add more contextual information.
 Before the segmentation of vessels using FCN-8, an image is preprocessed using CE and divided into overlapping patches of size $500 \times 500$ pixels each.
 For FCN-8, we used the pre-trained VGG-16 model as the backbone and fine-tuned it using two benchmark public datasets with blood vessels annotations, i.e., DRIVE \cite{drive} and STARE \cite{hoover2000locating}.
 For fine-tuning, we extracted 300,125 patches of size $500\times500$ pixels with their ground truth using the annotations of the databases.
 Since the number of annotated images is limited (see Table \ref{train}), to enhance the number of patches for training FCN-8, we extracted patches such that each patch was centered on a random vessel pixel.
 We used stochastic gradient descent (SGD) with a momentum of 0.9 and a small learning rate (i.e., $\eta = 0.0001$) and a batch size of 20 patches.
-After training FCN-8, vessels pixels are segmented from patch $P_i$, and binary mask S consisting of segmented vessels is obtained.
-After that, the green component of patch $P_i$, namely $G_i$, is segmented using thresholding with threshold $D\leq0.45$, and another binary mask $\mathbb{M}_D$ is obtained, which contains all dark regions, including blood vessels.
-For removing blood vessels from $\mathbb{M}_D$ , its intersection with the complement of $S$ is computed, i.e., $R_{\mathbb{M}_D} = \mathbb{M}_D \cap \overline{S}$, where $\overline{S}$ is the complement of $S$ and $\cap$ is an intersection operation.
-The $R_{\mathbb{M}_D}$ contains only large red lesions candidates and noises.
-The connected components with less than 30 pixels are discarded for removing noises because connected components with less than 30 pixels are either MAs or other noises.
-For this purpose, we apply the operation $\mathbb{CC}_n \cap \overline{S} >30$ where $\mathbb{CC}$ stands for connected components algorithm; this operation keeps the connected components with pixels greater than 30 pixels, which are large red lesion candidates.
-This method is not suitable for MA candidates extraction.
-The blood vessels segmentation process using VGG-16 performs downsampling by the rate of 32, and any region less than $32\times32$ region vanishes.
-So MAs are eliminated because the average size of MAs is $21\times21$ as shown in Figure \ref{fig:image}.